mkingsnorth/nebula_generator_docs/docs/tips/faq.rst

     * Try swapping out the stars input for your own starfields and you should get more interesting effects.
 * 3D Version
     * When changing parameters that have a significant effect or preparing for a render, switch the viewport to Wireframe mode.
-    * Start with a high Tile Size and low Samples value, change parameters, and then increase them gradually to get the desired effect.
+    * Start with a Resolution of 1:4 or 1:8 and a low Samples value, change parameters, and then increase them gradually to get the desired effect.
     * When animating, you will experience strobing effects on the clouds unfortunately in EEVEE.
-This can be countered with a higher Samples setting but may not be resolved entirely.
-It is hoped that EEVEE can be improved to counter this.
+This can be countered with a higher Volumetric Shadow Samples and Volume Steps but may not be resolved entirely.
     * Although the default renderer is EEVEE, the file can be adapted for CYCLES by changing the rendering format and changing the parameters of the materials.
 Even though there will be a significant performance, this removed the strobing artefacts mentioned earlier.